 “Don’t you think it’s a bit late for you to be going out to see him?”
 Mom asked.
 “Tomorrow’s a school day and you have to leave early for your football practice.”

 “I know all that.
 It’s not eight o’clock yet, and what we have to talk about can’t wait until tomorrow.
-It’s very important that I talk to him tonight.
+It’s very important that I talk to him now, tonight.
+To tell him about Davis.
 We have a lot of things to decide.”

 “Be home by ten.
 Okay?”
 Dad said.